 Hatchling corns are 10-15 inches long.
 Their bodies are light and thin, weighing 6-8 grams.

 Baby corn snakes have the same body shape as adults.
 However, they lack most of their orange pigmentation, appearing grey between their dull red saddles.
 As they age, they become brighter and their colors more vivid.

 Yearlings measure around 24-40”.
 Males weigh 35 to 80g.
 Females are slightly heavier at 50-100g.

 Kingsnakes are colubrids, like corn snakes, though they belong to a different genus – Lampropeltis.
 They get their name from their eating habits – they eat other snakes.

 There are several different species.
-The most common are the California kingsnake, the eastern kingsnake, and the scarlet kingsnake.
+The most common are the California kingsnake, eastern kingsnake, and scarlet kingsnake.

 All kingsnakes are endemic to North America.
 California kingsnakes can be found along the west coast.
 Eastern and scarlet kingsnakes reside in the eastern half of the U.S.